 2. The Santiago Bernabéu

-Home to the all-star Real Madrid, a tour of this 80,000 seater stadium is a must for any football fan.
+Home to the all-star Real Madrid football team, a tour of this 80,000 seater stadium is a must for any football fan.
 Catch a glimpse of the hallowed turf as you visit the changing rooms, stroll around the edge of the pitch, and take a seat in the VIP box.
 Better still, take in a game.

 Prepare yourself for a spot of shopping in Chueca and Malasaña by sampling a mouth-watering range of tapas at El Bocaito.

-Located in the commercial heart of the city, vibrant and bustling Chueca and Malasaña are home to some of the city’s hippest fashion outlets and most interesting independent stores.
+Located in the commercial heart of the city, vibrant and bustling Chueca and Malasaña districts are home to some of the city’s hippest fashion outlets and most interesting independent stores, including a host of vintage shops.

 5. Museo Reina Sofía

-An essential stop on the Madrid art circuit is the Museo Reina Sofía, an immense exhibition space providing a permanent home for the Spanish collection of modern and contemporary art, including the Miró and Picasso legacies.
+An essential stop on the Madrid art circuit is the Museo Reina Sofía, an immense exhibition space providing a permanent home for the Spanish collection of modern and contemporary art, including Picasso's monumental room-sized painting, Guernica

 6. Gourmet experience

-Head for the ninth floor of this branch of the classic Spanish department store to enjoy some breathtaking views of Madrid.
+Head for the ninth floor of the city centre branch of the classic Spanish department store El Corte Ingles to enjoy some breathtaking views of Madrid.
 Gaze out over the Capitol building on the Gran Vía, the Palacio Real, and out towards the distant mountains from one of the bars and food stalls set up on the top floor.

 Established in 1725, El Botin is holds the Guinness record as Europe’s oldest restaurant, and serves up superb, traditional Castillian food.

-Work off some calories with a dance at one of Madrid’s clubs.
+Work off some calories with a dance at one of Madrid’s many nightclubs.
 Joy Madrid has an eclectic mix of music, a fun atmosphere and a fantastic setting for a late-night drink.

 Discover more of Madrid with the Pocket Rough Guide to Madrid.
 Compare flights, find tours, book hostels and hotels for your trip, and don’t forget to purchase travel insurance before you go.
 Top image: Old cobbled street in Madrid © Catarina Belova/Shutterstock.